krishukr/blog.krishu.moe/src/content/blog/nixos-raspberry-pi.md

 }
 ```

-For `fileSystems` part, do refer to the [Partition](#partition) part below.
-Refer to [Impermence on NixOS Wiki](https://nixos.wiki/wiki/Impermanence) to setup data persistence on a system with tmpfs as root.
+For the `fileSystems` part, do refer to the [Partition](#partition) part below.
+Refer to [Impermanence on NixOS Wiki](https://nixos.wiki/wiki/Impermanence) to setup data persistence on a system with a tmpfs as the root directory.

 ## Install NixOS on Raspberry Pi